elphinhote/portfolio-react/README.md

 # Instructions

-* The Updated Portfolio includes a Project title
+* The Updated Portfolio includes recent Project title
-* Homework Titles
+* Homework titles
-* Links to the deployed versions
+* Link to deployed version
 * Link to the GitHub repository
 * GIF or screenshot of the deployed application
-* Using React
+* Uses React

 ## Table of Contents